enesisrl/dunebox/README.md

 Turn on the built-in wildcard DNS and `*.test` resolves to your machine automatically — **no entries in the Windows hosts file**.
 Off by default; classic hosts-file mode otherwise.

 ### 🧰 The toolbox, one click away
-Dunebox installs, updates and removes the dev tools you want — **Git, Node.js, nvm, Python and FFmpeg** (from their official sources) — and notifies you when a new version is out.
-Together with the bundled Composer, they're available as commands in any terminal.
+Dunebox installs, updates and removes the dev tools you want — **Git, Node.js, nvm, Python (2 and 3, side by side) and FFmpeg** (from their official sources) — and notifies you when a new version is out.
+Together with the bundled Composer, they're available as commands in any terminal (`python` and `python3` included).

 ### 🔔 Everything in one place
 A graphical dashboard: service status at a glance, host and Cron Jobs management, quick access to tools, logs one click away.
 All alerts and prompts are collected in a single **Notifications** center.
 It lives in the system tray: close the window and the services keep running.